Our staff sewist, Deborah, did some research on prewashing to kick things off. Do you prewash your fabrics?

-- Flannel should if mixing with regular cotton (like a regular cotton top and flannel back), or if the size of the finished quilt needs to remain relatively unchanged.
+- Flannel should be prewashed if mixing with regular cotton (like a regular cotton top and flannel back), or if the size of the finished quilt needs to remain relatively unchanged.
 Some flannels can shrink up to twice the amount of regular cotton, so you may want to test your flannel for shrinkage (remember to measure your test piece and record the measurements before washing!).
 If your flannel shrinks a lot, you will want to wash it twice if the regular cotton in your project is prewashed but only once if the regular cotton is not prewashed, so they will both shrink about the same the next time they are washed.

 - Fabrics will be rich in color and stay factory crisp, achieving a bit more precision in cutting and sewing.